Neighbourhood Watch

 Phishing messages can be reported by forwarding to 7726, which spells ‘SPAM’ on your keypad.
 If you have become a victim of a phishing text scam, report this to your bank immediately, which can be done by calling 159, and report to Action Fraud.

-• As the nights are starting to draw-in, the most important thing to prevent burglary is to make the home look as if it’s occupied.
+• The most important thing to prevent burglary is to make the home look as if it’s occupied.
 The use of lights on timer switches is recommended, and if you can also put one on a radio tuned to a talk station that will also make it sound like someone is in, and having a conversation.
 Fake TV lights are now available, which gives the impression that someone is watching television, and these can work really well if you have them in an upstairs bedroom.

 • Ensure that all doors and windows are closed and properly locked – use a key, don’t just lift the door handle.
 Take the keys out of the door when it’s locked and put them somewhere out of sight and reach, but make sure all the residents know where they are kept in case of emergency.